eclipse-glsp/glsp/PROTOCOL.md

     /**
      * The kind of the action.
      */
-    public readonly kind = "glspRedo";
+    public readonly kind = 'glspRedo';
 }
 ```

 </details>

 ## 2.19.
 Contexts

 A context is a dedicated space in the client that is identified via a unique id.
 Context actions are a specific set of actions that are available in that context id.
 At the moment we support three such contexts:

 -   The Context Menu with the context id `context-menu`
 -   The Command Palette with the context id `command-palette`
 -   The Tool Palette with the context id `tool-palette`

 ### 2.19.1.
 RequestContextActions